To learn more about recent developments with the EU-U.S. Privacy Shield Framework, click here.

 If a company collects, transmits, hosts or analyzes personal data of EU citizens, GDPR requires the company to use third-party data processors who guarantee their ability to implement the technical and organizational requirements of the GDPR.
 To further earn our customers’ trust, our DPA has been updated to provide our customers with contractual commitments regarding our compliance with applicable EU data protection law and to implement additional contractual provisions required by the GDPR.
 Our contractual commitments guarantee that customers can:

-Respond to requests from data subjects to correct, amend or delete personal data.
+Respond to requests from data subjects to export, correct, amend or delete personal data.

 Be made aware of and report personal data breaches to relevant supervisory authorities and data subjects in accordance with GDPR timeframes.